 If you are in doubt regarding the optimal banner size, we would simply advise you to try certain banners and see if they fit the widget area you plan to use.
 Also make sure you are using responsive advertisements whenever possible, otherwise your ads might get cut off when being viewed on mobile devices.
 In case you're using responsive Google AdSense ad units, it also might be necessary to modify the ad code so that your advertisements meet your personal requirements.
 Here you can find more information: How to modify your responsive ad code.

 How to center ads and banners like in the theme demo

 In our theme demos you can see that some advertisements and banners have a grey background applied and appear centered.
 This can be achieved by using some simple HTML markup: Just wrap your advertisement or HTML banner within a div-container and make use of the specific CSS class.
-For the MH Magazine theme, the CSS class would be mh-ad-spot, other themes may have other classes which you can find out by inspecting the elements on our demo sites via Firebug or your browsers inspection tool.
+For the MH Magazine theme, the CSS class would be mh-ad-spot, other themes may have other classes which you can find out by inspecting the elements on our demo sites via your browsers inspection tool.
 Wrapping your ad code within the div could look like this:

 <div class="mh-ad-spot"> <!-- Your Advertisement --> </div>

 How to display different or rotating ads on different pages